 British Columbia: Vancouver skews provincial affordability

-Saskatchewan: slower resale activity combined with moderating household income mutes
+Saskatchewan: slower resale activity combined with moderating household income mutes impact on affordability

 Manitoba: affordability stands close to long-run averages